How To Increase Productivity While Working From Home

 Try setting your phone timer for 20 or 30 minutes and enjoy scrolling.
 And then when the timer goes off -STOP, and move on to the next task.
 You can always spend a bit more leisure time on social media during the weekends.

 Simply put, get up a little earlier so that you can mentally prepare for your day.
 Plan out your days ahead of time, both business and personal.
 Create a designated environment free of distractions that will allow you to be more productive so that you can get more done.
 Rid yourself of time wasters and try not to get sucked down the rabbit hole that is social media.

-What are some of the things you do to increase your productivity?
+What are some of the things you do to increase your productivity when you’re working from home?
 I’d love to hear them.